M-lira/JET-Code-Assignment/README.md

 # Restaurant Finder

+## Description
-**Description:** This project is a simple Flask-based web application that allows users to search for the top 10 restaurants in the UK based on a postcode.
+This project is a simple Flask-based web application that allows users to search for the top 10 restaurants in the UK based on a postcode.
 It fetches restaurant data from the Just Eat API and displays the results in a clean, user-friendly interface.
 The application also integrates the Postcodes.io API to fetch the region associated with the entered postcode.

 ## Features
  - Validates UK postcodes using a regular expression.